Skip to content

 Issues with standard LLMs:

-- May output the correct answer (11), but errors are frequent
+- May output the correct answer (11), but can also make arithmetic or setup errors

-- The reasoning process behind the answer is unclear
+- The reasoning process behind the answer may be unclear

-- Accuracy drops sharply as problems become more complex
+- Reliability can drop as problems become more complex

 Chain-of-Thought (CoT) — The Technique of Making Thinking Explicit